jakemassobrio/Skip-Validator-Dashboard/src/README.md

 ## Mindset

 <br/><br/>
-The main thing I try to adhear to is to conserve to power and flexibility of vanilla languages, while empowering each languange with modularization.
+The main thing I try to follow is to conserve to power and flexibility of vanilla languages, while empowering each languange with modularization.
 I figured that this would give us best of both worlds.
 After all, everything is written in vanilla code, so all problems should be solvable from there.
 With this in mind I try to avoid one-off packages unless they provide us with a solution to a specific problem of a high complexity such as react-table.
+The menu link urls were sourced from other skip pages I found availalbe online so they are rough estimations on what they should be.

+`1.
+Make it work`
+`2.
+Make it right`
+`3.
+Make it fast`
+`4.
+Make it scalable`

 <br/><br/><br/>

 ## Stack